Great Famine Voices Roadshow 2019

 The Great Famine Voices Roadshow in Canada and in the USA is hosted by the National Famine Museum at Strokestown Park, Ireland, and the Irish Heritage Trust, an independent charity.

-The roadshow will stop in Quebec City at the McMahon hall on May 11.
+The roadshow will stop in Kingston at Fort Henry on May 9.

-During this event, in addition to having the opportunity to discuss the subject, participants will be offered exclusive conferences - free of charge (see the agenda below).
+During this event, in addition to having the opportunity to discuss the subject, participants will be offered exclusive conferences - free of charge.

 Please join us to share your emigration story and souvenirs of these tragic events.

 For more information about the Great Famine Voices Roadshow 2019, please visit: http://www.strokestownpark.ie/great-famine-voices-roadshow/.

 May 9, 2019 (3 pm – 6 pm)

 Fort Henry National Historic Site – Advanced Battery

 1 Fort Henry Drive

 For queries, or if you would like to contribute a family memory or story online, contact Dr Jason King at the Irish Heritage Trust: email@example.com